Tuesday, January 31, 2012

 So how does one write perfect description?
 You need to find a balance.
 You need to create a vivid image using five senses.
 You have to articulate in a succinct manner.
 Writers, read your MS over again.
 Can some words be deleted without changing the scenery or the plot?
 Are there too much information that slows down the pacing?
 Are there too little world building?
 All writers need to learn to be objective and view their work with critical eyes.
 Now, I appreciate how difficult that can be, but that’s a writer’s job.
 If it were easy, everyone would be published authors.
 Good luck in your writing and revising process.
 Thanks for visiting my blog~

-If you need beta-reading, proofreading/copy edit, or substantive editing, please visit my blog and sample a 3-page free critique of your manuscript.
+If you need beta-reading, proofreading/copy edit, or substantive editing, please visit my editor website and sample a 3-page free critique of your manuscript.
 I also offer query and synopsis critique.

 Tuesday, January 3, 2012